kevoc/UCD-Data-Analytics-MSc./Y1S1 - STAT40720 - Intro to Data Analytics/Assignment 3/README.md

 Definition of the null and alternative hypotheses for a restaurant testing if an entire batch of chicken is spoiled, given one customer has gotten sick.
 Part (B) asks for an explanation of Type 1 and Type 2 errors.

+### Question 3

+A question regarding the weekly count of pharmacy sales of a particular drug over a certain period.
+The mean and standard deviation are provided, and the question requires calculation of the confidence interval, conduct a hypothesis test and expected profits from sale of the drug in a pharmacy using the confidence interval.